 I just wanted to state that I am aware of this patch and do plan to apply something like it.
 I'm purposefully waiting a bit to see how the new FasterCSV release, which uses a similar non-regex approach, fairs in the wild.
 When I fill confident we've made the right choice to switch parsing strategies, I will commit some version of this patch.

-#2 Updated by JEG2 (James Gray) over 7 years ago
+#2 Updated by JEG2 (James Gray) about 8 years ago

 Timothy, is it possible for you to redo this patch against the current trunk, so I can look at what it would take to get it applied?

 You mention that it is faster which is great.
 Are you also pretty confident that it maintains CSV's m17n savvy implementation?
 I don't want to lose the ability to parse in any encoding.
 I have some tests for this and I'll try to look over the code as we change it, but I know I'm not perfect and could have missed something.

-#3 Updated by ender672 (Timothy Elliott) over 7 years ago
+#3 Updated by ender672 (Timothy Elliott) about 8 years ago

 I updated the patch to against trunk.
 Attaching to this ticket update.

 I took care to make it pass all tests, including the m17n tests in test/csv/test_encodings.rb .
 I have not tested it against m17n CSV files outside of the tests.
 It would be a good idea to test against a few large m17n CSV files to make sure that the new operations used by this parser (String.gsub!, String#count & String#last) perform well in that scenario.

-#4 Updated by JEG2 (James Gray) over 7 years ago
+#4 Updated by JEG2 (James Gray) about 8 years ago

 Thanks Timothy, but this patch doesn't include your latest fix from the FasterCSV side, to restore the strict parser behavior.
 This tests is currently failing: